comp110-lytle/comp110/site/support/index.md

 # Feedback

-If you have suggestions on how to improve the course or just want to leave some positive, encouraging feedback for the TAs or Alyssa, please give us feedback.
+If you have suggestions on how to improve the course or just want to leave some positive, encouraging feedback for the TAs or Alyssa, please give us feedback!
 If you make a suggestion we’re able to act on while we still have time to, we’re more than happy to!
 </div>
 //split//